evonhoene/Population-Generation-for-Public-Health-ABMs/README.md

 ## Repository Contents

-- **`POP_GEN_SCRIPT.R`**: This script contains the code used to generate a synthetic population based on various demographic and health-related variables.
+- **`POP_GEN_SCRIPT.R`**: This script contains the code used to generate a synthetic population based on various demographic and COVID-19 health-related variables.
 The method integrates individual attitudes and initial adoption of protective behaviors using public health survey data, making it applicable for various public health studies.
+This script also includes generating a synthetic population based on the null model.

 - **`Census_Tract_VA_Vaccine_Data.xlsx`**: This dataset includes vaccination uptake data for census tracts in Virginia for December 2021 and December 2022.
 It is used to validate and compare the synthetic population with real-world data.